pluralsight/guides/published/big-data/understanding-the-four-pillars-of-big-data-analytics/article.md

 ### The Role of the Data Backbone

-The technology (or technologies) we decide to use for collection and perparation marks the the first Pillar of our system – The Data Backbone.
+The technology (or technologies) we decide to use for collection and perparation marks the the first Pillar of our system – **The Data Backbone**.
 The data backbone is the entry point into our system.
 Its sole responsibility is to relay data to the other links in our data analytics platform.

 But let’s not make the mistake of over-simplification here.
 While the data backbone has a single role, it is not an easy one!

-I remind you that the data backbone is required to be scalable and fault-tolerant, under changing rates of incoming data – which may be a short burst of data or a constant stream of massive amounts of data.
+I remind you that the data backbone is required to be **scalable** and **fault-tolerant**, under **changing rates of incoming data** – which may be a short burst of data or a constant stream of massive amounts of data.

 The capabilities of our data backbone will dictate whether or not we will lose important data!

 In some cases, data will be produced only once, and if we don’t “catch” it in time – we will lose it forever.
 As a result, in such scenarios, the data collection schemes must be airtight.

 To conclude our discussion about the data backbone, I would like to summarize our requirements from this specific role, in our big data analytics system.

-•   Our data backbone, as a data collection and reception mechanism, is expected to provide data to the rest of the system – regardless of how it gets this data, actively via pull or passively via push mechanisms.
+•   Our data backbone, as a data collection and reception mechanism, is expected to provide data to the rest of the system – regardless of how it gets this data, actively via **pull** or passively via **push** mechanisms.

-•	As data sources may vary in characteristics, our data backbone should be simple enough to integrate with.
+•	As data sources may vary in characteristics, our data backbone should be **simple enough to integrate with**.
 Working with standard API protocols will probably benefit your enterprise.

-•	For the data backbone to be reliable, we need it to be scalable and fault-tolerant.
+•	For the data backbone to be reliable, we need it to be **scalable** and **fault-tolerant**.

-An example of data backbone creation and utilization using the amazing Apache Kafka can be seen in the Pluralsight course on [Building an Enterprise Grade Distributed Online Analytics Platform](https://www.pluralsight.com/courses/building-enterprise-distributed-online-analytics-platform).
+An example of data backbone creation and utilization using the amazing [Apache Kafka](https://kafka.apache.org/) can be seen in the Pluralsight course on [Building an Enterprise Grade Distributed Online Analytics Platform](https://www.pluralsight.com/courses/building-enterprise-distributed-online-analytics-platform).

 # “Online” Analytics - The Computation Layer